cubiq/vanilla-docs/docs/developers/framework/database.html.md

 ### Structure

 Vanilla allows you to define database structures in code.
-Use the `Gdn::Database()->Structure()` object.
+Use the `Gdn::database()->structure()` object.
 Here we'll look at part of the definition of the User table as an example:

 ```